cindyvandooren/Snake/readme.md

 ## Features
 - Sounds for end of game and eating of apples
 - Pause and restart functionality
-- Graphics to improve user experience
+- Graphics to improve UX

 ## Technologies
 - Javascript